 It may seem obvious but many persons, aren’t doing this.
 Simply posting content with a generic caption isn’t going to cut it.

 Don’t use generic captions.
-Make thought-provoking statements, ask questions, ask for opinions, give them options to chose from with carousel photos, literally just ask for engagement and you’d receive it.
+Make thought-provoking statements, ask questions, ask for opinions, give them options to chose from with carousel photos.
+Ask for engagement and you’d most likely receive it.

-What response do you really expect to get from posting a photo just displaying your product/ service with a generic caption?
-The responses are limited to the viewer complimenting the product or the creativity of the photo itself.
+When you share content just displaying your product/ service with a generic caption, the responses are limited to the viewer complimenting the product or the creativity of the photo itself.

 When you make thought-provoking statements and ask for engagement you’re encouraging interaction between you and your audience instead of just making an announcement.

 Find out what interests your audience.
-Ask yourself what they’re following you to see and optimise for the content they’re expressing the most interest in.
+Ask yourself, what are they following me to see and optimize for the content they’re expressing the most interest in.

 (It’ll most likely be the content that’s just more creative/ appealing than usual)